mjtpena/mjtpena.github.io/content/posts/2021-07-23-developing-macos-apps-using-net.md

   - Technology
 ---

 The .NET framework (and the wider ecosystem) has embraced a lot of openness these past few years.
-Gone are the days when .NET only works only on Windows.
+Gone are the days when .NET only works on Windows.
 However, as the journey to "One .NET" is still unfolding, there is a lot of confusion on how we can use .NET on MacOS.
 There is Mono, .NET Core, .NET 5, Xamarin.Mac, Xamarin.Forms, Mac Catalyst, .NET 6, and MAUI.
+This blog post explains some of the core concepts across these nomenclature.

 # Mono and .NET